warrenalphonso/warrenalphonso.github.io/_drafts/learning-notes.md

 #### Memory Systems

-Though cognitive scientists know a lot about how people form long-term memories, current mediums for learning don't support these easier memorization techniques {% annotate <a href="https://andymatuschak.org/books/">Why books don't work</a>.
-Andy Matuschak. %}.
+Though cognitive scientists know a lot about how people form long-term memories, current mediums for learning don't support these easier memorization techniques {% annotate ["Why books don't work"](https://andymatuschak.org/books) by Andy Matuschak. %}.
 If we could create a medium that takes advantage of this, then instead of memory being a random event, it would be a choice.

 The counterintuitive advantage of spaced repetition is that you get exponential returns for increased effort.
 On average, every extra minute spent reviewing gives more and more benefit.
 Notice the stark contrast with most things in life where we run into diminishing returns.
 Ordinarily, if you spend 50% more time reading and reviewing, you can expect to get no more than 50% more information cached again in your brain.
 If you spend 50% more time reviewing with a spaced repetition system, you can remember 10x the amount of information.
 Unlike most online platforms, spaced repetition is more like meditation because the benefits are delayed and require constant effort.